ecsx-framework/ECSx/README.md

 It is especially important to consider the order of your systems list.
 The manager will run each system one at a time, in order.

+## License

+Copyright (C) 2022  Andrew P Berrien

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the [GNU General Public License](https://www.gnu.org/licenses/gpl.html) for more details.